 Our Lord riding into Jerusalem began a climactic week that was choreographed in every detail.
-The events taking place after Jesus’ triumphal entry into Jerusalem set the stage for the most profound moment of earth’s history.
+The events taking place after Jesus’ triumphal entry into Jerusalem set the stage for the most profound set time of earth’s history.

 “Know therefore and understand, that from the going forth of the command to restore and build Jerusalem until Messiah the Prince, there shall be seven weeks and sixty-two weeks; the street shall be built again, and the wall, even in troublesome times.

-And after the sixty-two weeks Messiah shall be cut off, but not for Himself; and the people of the prince who is to come shall destroy the city and the sanctuary” (Daniel 9:25-26).
+And after the sixty-two weeks Messiah shall be cut off, but not for Himself; and the people of the prince who is to come shall destroy the city and the sanctuary” (Dan.
+9:25-26).

 The Hebrew Scriptures present a cohesive prophetic outline.
 The prophecies of Daniel and Zechariah converged at the set time when Jesus publically identified Himself by riding into Jerusalem on a donkey (Dan.
 9:26; Zech.
 9:9).

 The apostle Peter documented the prophetic significance in the affirmation, “He indeed was foreordained before the foundation of the world, but was manifest in these last times for you (1 Pet.
 1:20).

 Thronged by multitudes crying, “Blessed is He who comes in the name of the Lord,” Jesus crossed the Kidron Valley and passed through the Eastern Gate of Jerusalem on His way to the Temple Mount.
 The Lord’s actions infuriated His enemies who became even more adamant in their determination to stop Him.

 Jesus’ indignation at the commercial atmosphere in the Temple precincts intensified the tension when He overturned tables using a handmade whip to drive vendors and their livestock from the courtyard (Ps.
 69:9 cf. Jn.
 2:17).